Introduction

 Numbers can be written in decimal, hexadecimal, or binary.

-• Decimal numbers must start with a digit.
+• Decimal numbers must start with a decimal digit.

 123